Disc herniation, chiropractic, and nerve root injections; which method offers the best and safest relief for back pain sufferers?

 If you manage the back only, and not the mechanism behind the pain, the treatment may or may not relieve the problem but the problem is likely to return at a later time since we treated the symptom, rather than the cause.
 Many people who had lower back surgeries will tell you that they required further interventions over the year primarily because the disc problem was merely the symptom.

 Injection of the nerve roots treats the symptom, as well as methods such as flexion distraction chiropractic methods, however, if we treat the problem as a gait issue (body style and walking related) also, people get far greater relief, and a greater likelihood of not having a future disc problem.
 Once you have experienced a lumbar disc problem, you do not want to experience it again because of the disability it can cause and the pain you will experience.

-The value of what we get for our healthcare dollar is now important, since we become personally liable for the cost of the procedure.
-Since we are now feeling those costs personally, it is now, more than ever, important to choose the most cost effective provider for relief of pain.
+The value of what we get for our healthcare dollars is now important since we become personally liable for the cost of the procedure.
+Since we are now feeling those costs personally, it is now, more than ever, important to choose the most cost-effective provider for the relief of pain.

-One more consideration is that the chiropractor will likely give you exercises, muscle work and proper advice and gait management, making it a far better dollar for dollar value.
-While many of us have been taught over the years to trust their doctor fully, the truth is, with the musculoskeletal system, a disease centered approach that merely treats the symptoms and ignores the mechanism of injury will likely not resolve a disc problem fully, even if the pain was reduced.
-Sometimes, you need to trust someone who things differently.
+One more consideration is that the chiropractor will likely give you exercises, muscle work, and proper advice and gait management, making it a far better dollar-for-dollar value.
+While many of us have been taught over the years to trust our doctor fully, the truth is, with the musculoskeletal system, a disease-centered approach that merely treats the symptoms and ignores the mechanism of injury will likely not resolve a disc problem fully, even if the pain was reduced.
+Sometimes, you need to trust someone who thinks differently.